NCCHCA Member Login

 Stakeholders of THIS-NC pictured at Aug.
 15 ribbon cutting event at First Choice Community Health Centers in Lillington.

-Known by the acronym THIS-NC (The Translational Health Institute of the Safety Net in North Carolina), the nonprofit organization partners with safety net providers to support equity in health research and quality improvement projects that are driven by the communities that they serve.
+Known by the acronym THIS-NC (The Translational Health Institute of the Safety Net in North Carolina), the nonprofit organization partners with safety net providers to support health research and quality improvement projects that are driven by the communities that they serve.

 Dr. Becca Hayes, THIS-NC ribbon cutting